archerja/hb.sh/README.md

 =======

 ```
+$ hb.sh

+    Handbrake CL Quick Convert
+    hb.sh version 0.5

+    usage: hb.sh -f [23 or 29] -v [avi mkv mp4 wmv mpg] [optional: -6 -w]

+    hb.sh must have at least 2 arguments.
+    Try help with hb.sh -h

 $ hb.sh -h

-Handbrake CL Quick Convert version 0.4
+    Handbrake CL Quick Convert
+    hb.sh version 0.5

+    (NOTE: HandBrakeCLI must be installed for script to work)

-hb.sh will convert all videos in a directory
+    hb.sh will convert all videos in a directory,
-        of a certain kind to a Roku compatible
+           of a certain kind, to a Roku compatible
            format using HandBrake command line.
-hb.sh must have at least 2 arguments, IN ORDER.

-USAGE: hb.sh [FRAMERATE] [VIDEO FORMAT] [OPTIONAL 5.1]
+    usage: hb.sh -f [23 or 29] -v [avi mkv mp4 wmv mpg] [optional: -6 -w]

+    required:
-framerate           23 (for 23.976) or 29 (for 29.97)
+          -f 23|29 =  23 (for 23.976) or 29 (for 29.97)
-video format        avi mkv mp4 wmv mpg
+          -v mkv   =  any videos of: (avi mkv mp4 wmv mpg)

+    optional:
+          -w  =  change width to 720
-optional 5.1        6 (for 6 channel, default is stereo)
+          -6  =  optional 5.1 [for 6 channel]

-examples:
-          hb.sh 29 avi          (convert all avi in current directory
-                                      to m4v, with only stereo)

-          hb.sh 23 mkv 6        (convert all mkv in current directory
-                                      to m4v, with stereo and 5.1)
+                     [default is stereo]

 ```

 ```
-$ hb.sh 23 avi    (convert all *.avi in current directory to *.m4v with stereo audio and a 23.976 video frame rate)
+$ hb.sh -f 23 -v avi    (convert all *.avi in current directory to *.m4v with stereo audio and a 23.976 video frame rate)
 ```

 ```
-$ hb.sh 29 mkv 6    (convert all *.mkv in current directory to *.m4v with 5.1 and stereo audio and a 29.97 video frame rate)
+$ hb.sh -f 29 -v mkv -6 -w   (convert all *.mkv in current directory to *.m4v with 5.1 and stereo audio
+                              and a 29.97 video frame rate with a width of 720)
 ```
 ###Notes